 Find sources on the web

-Search Engines compile data using "spiders" and "robots" and create their own indexes of the world wide web from that data.
+Search Engines - general or specialized - compile data using "spiders" and "robots" and create their own indexes of the world wide web from that data.

 Meta Searchers/Crawlers search the world wide web by using the indexes from multiple search engines at once.